Table of Contents Dictionary Search English to Întermedjario Table Întermedjario to English Table C J L Services

 Este idioma fui estructurade para ser facilmén comprensíbel peró sens bocu de aspectuz artificial.
 Es un michla de variose idiomaz, peró principalmén estoz que hau originadu dele vulgare latín.
 Le mayóparti de l'înfluença venim de l'español, portughech, i catalano.
 Jo esperam que póbul de liñadjez diverse favlassê para întercambiar ideaz, filosofíê, arti, poesíê, chiença, i soluciónz a problemaz global.
 Si vus sabem un idioma románic, tudo deviessê ser fácil de comprender.
 Supley, visitem le tábul de contenido. ¡Engratça!

-Palavra Aleatorie (Random Word): navegador - Definición en Inglech (English Definition): browser (internet), navigator | Tipo de Palavra (Type): noun | Etimologíê (Etymology):
+Palavra Aleatorie (Random Word): recollimento - Definición en Inglech (English Definition): recollection, withdrawal, absorption | Tipo de Palavra (Type): noun | Etimologíê (Etymology): Spanish: recogimiento

 Learn how this started and why.